 Criteria for Success

-- You are eligible for the Fellowship (be certain to check for restrictions, i.e., combined MD/PhD programs are ineligible, as is research about a particular disease or clinical practice).
+- You are eligible for the Fellowship.
+(Be certain to check for restrictions, i.e., only U.S. citizens, nationals, and permanent residents are eligible.)

 - Your personal statement convinces a panel of academics that you are qualified to receive the Fellowship, especially with respect to the Intellectual Merit and Broader Impact criteria.